Pearson Education Physical Products

 Indianapolis, IN 46268

-General Policy: Products which are eligible to return for credit based on the eligibility qualifications within this policy must be received at our Returns Address by the timeline stated below per product type:
+General Policy – Physical Products: Physical products which are eligible to return for credit based on the eligibility qualifications within this policy must be received at our Returns Address by the timeline stated below per product type:

 Regular Products: Regular (active, in-print, non-custom) products, including new publications, invoiced on or after July 1, 2021 may be returned for credit only if received within 12 months of the original invoice date.
 For invoices dated prior to July 1, 2021, the prior policy applies.
 Please contact your Pearson representative with any questions.